hoare211/gcmp/README.md

 *   **Intuitive Keywords**: Use simple keywords like `work`, `stage`, and `stash` to represent the working directory, staging area, and the latest stash.
 *   **Full-Spectrum Comparison**: Supports comparison between the **Working Directory**, **Staging Area**, **Stash**, and any **commit, branch, or tag**.
-*   **Smart Labeling**: Automatically generates clean labels for the comparison sources (e.g., branch names or `work`) and displays them in the diff tool's title bar and temporary directories for clarity.
+*   **Live Editing & Performance**: When comparing the `work` directory, `gcmp` uses your actual project folder.
+This allows you to **edit files directly in your diff tool** and enjoy instant comparisons without any copying overhead.
-*   **Directory-Level Diffing**: Exports the state of your Git areas into full directory trees, giving you a high-level overview of all file changes.
+*   **Smart Auto-Upgrading**: The script is smart!
+If you provide a reference like `HEAD` or a branch name, and it matches your clean working directory, `gcmp` automatically uses the live directory for comparison.
+You get the performance and editing benefits without explicitly typing `work`.
 *   **Highly Customizable**: Easily switch the default `bcompare` to your favorite diff tool (like `kdiff3`, `meld`, `vscode`, etc.).
-*   **Safe and Reliable**: All operations are performed in temporary directories that are automatically cleaned up on exit, never polluting your workspace.
+*   **Safe and Reliable**: References that don't qualify for live comparison are safely exported to temporary directories that are automatically cleaned up on exit, protecting your repository's state.

 ## ❓ Why use `gcmp`?